Fact of the blog: the single cell of the fertilised egg divides to produce the 6 billion cells of your fully grown baby.

 5 Your baby is developing in response to your lifestyle cues.
 For example, your growing baby reacts to the amount of food you eat, the types of food you eat and the stress levels you experience.
 Your baby receives a little part of everything you do in preparation for the environment in which they will be born into.
 I know it’s obvious but try to eat well, sleep well and manage your stress from the beginning of your pregnancy.
 Meditation has been scientifically proven to reduce stress levels and improve sleep.
 Try just 10 minutes a day, it takes time to really reap the benefits but starting now will help you.
 Mindfulness in pregnancy is key.

 6 Although your baby is still very small you may be surprised at the need to pee more often (now and throughout.)
-Right now your baby is low in your pelvis, below your belly button, so s/he puts pressure on your bladder from an early stage.
-Don’t worry this is normal unless you have additional symptoms such as burning, stinging, a change in urine colour or smell.
-Let your midwife know if you are experiencing any of these symptoms and she will send off an MSU (mid-stream urine specimen) for laboratory testing.
+Right now your baby is low in your pelvis, below your belly button, so s/he puts pressure on your bladder from an early stage. this is usually normal unless you have additional symptoms such as burning, stinging, a change in urine colour or smell.
+Let your midwife or GP know if you are experiencing any of these symptoms and she will send off an MSU (mid-stream urine specimen) for laboratory testing.

 8 ‘Morning sickness’ is common – around 80% of women experience it, caused by the presence of HCG.
 It’s a pain when you aren’t telling your colleagues and have to go to the loo often or look randomly peaky.
 Ginger is thought to be a natural anti-sickness so perhaps try ginger biscuits or tea.
 You may also want to leave a snack by your bedside like a banana or biscuits to eat as soon as you wake up.
 This trick helps most women as it’s worse on an empty stomach and when your blood sugar level drops.
 Eating early helps you get ahead.
 It can be a sign of a healthy pregnancy but if you don’t get morning sickness don’t panic; you’ve just had a lucky escape!